-But if you are over 701⁄2, qualified charitable distributions (QCDs) can be a favorable way to make donations to charities, because a distribution that meets the requirements as a QCD is excluded from gross income (so it's nontaxable).
-Here are 10 features and requirements that apply to QCDs.
+QCDs can be a favorable way to make donations from retirement assets to charities, because a distribution that meets the requirements as a QCD is excluded from gross income (so it's nontaxable).
+So here are 10 features and requirements that apply to QCDs.